aiven/aiven-docs/docs/products/opensearch/dashboards/get-started.md

 DSL](https://opensearch.org/docs/latest/opensearch/query-dsl/index/)

 :::tip
-If the index you\'re looking at contains a date field, pay attention to the currently selected date range when running a query.
+If the index you're looking at contains a date field, pay attention to the currently selected date range when running a query.
 :::